wetkeyboard/rust-examples/README.md

 - [Basic Calorie Calculator](./math/bmr-calculator/): It shows how math operators can be used in Rust.
 - [Imperative & Declarative paradigm - Fibonacci algoritmh](./math/fibonacci/): Imperative & Declarative paradigm example.

+# Network
+- [Simple HTTP server](./network/basic-http-server/): It shows how to create a very simple HTTP server in Rust without using external library.

 # Data structures
 - [Heap](./data-structures/heap): Basic implementation of heap.